How to use an existing USB Hard drive which you do not want to erase

 - Install grub4dos - MBR=No (do NOT copy the grldr file)

-2. Run the E2B self-extracting .exe and use the Extract button to download to extract the contents to the Desktop and then copy the contents of the entire Easy2Boot folder to the USB drive.
-The USB drive should now contain a \_ISO folder in the root plus some other files.
+2. Run the E2B self-extracting download .exe file and use the Extract button to extract the contents to the Desktop and then copy the contents of the entire Easy2Boot folder to the USB drive.
+The USB drive should now contain a \_ISO folder in the root, plus some other files.

 3. Then run .\UPDATE_E2B_DRIVE.CMD from the download folder (not the USB drive).
 Select the first partition of the USB drive by entering it's drive letter.
 It will then check\copy\update the E2B files to the selected partition.